 Our team consists of several seasoned veterans, family, friends, volunteers, and skilled professionals.
 All the team have the same ethos, we are all committed to helping our veterans get the most out of a new career after life in the Armed Forces!

-Major Ian Battersby, Director
+Major Ian Battersby, Chair of our Trustees

 “I am a serving member of HM forces, having served for a total of 40 years.
 I started my career in the Army as a Gunner (Private Soldier), having worked my way through the ranks serving in the UK, overseas and on Operations in Northern Ireland, Iraq and Afghanistan.
 I was fortunate enough to achieve the pinacol of a soldier’s career, and Read More...